Dehiscence (botany): Association with crop breeding

-Manipulation of dehiscence can improve crop yield since a trait that causes seed dispersal is a disadvantage for farmers whose goal is to collect the seed.
-Many of the agronomically important plants have been bred for reduced shattering.
+Manipulation of dehiscence can improve crop yield since a trait that causes seed dispersal is a disadvantage for farmers, whose goal is to collect the seed.
+Many agronomically important plants have been bred for reduced shattering.

 Mechanisms

 Explosive dehiscence

 Explosive dehiscence is a ballistic form of dispersal that flings seeds or spores far from the parent plant.
 This rapid plant movement can achieve limited dispersal without the assistance of animals.
-A notable example is the sandbox tree (Hura crepitans), which can fling seeds 100 meters (300 ft) and has been called the "dynamite tree" due to the loud sound it generates.
+A notable example is the sandbox tree (Hura crepitans), which can fling seeds 100 meters (300 ft) and has been called the "boomer plant" due to the loud sound it generates.
 Another example is Impatiens, whose explosive dehiscence is triggered by being touched, leading it to be called the "touch-me-not".
 Ecballium elaterium, the "squirting cucumber", uses explosive dehiscence to disperse its seeds, ejecting them from matured fruit in a stream of mucilaginous liquid.
 Explosive dehiscence of sporangia is a characteristic of Sphagnum.